Home » Governance » Our Trustees

 Kim Matthews

-Kim Matthews Past President
+Kim Matthews Trustee

 Kim is Head of Animal Breeding and Product Quality at the Agriculture and Horticulture Development Board (AHDB).
 He has been involved in meat quality research and knowledge exchange since 1992, when he joined the Meat and Livestock Commission having graduated in Agriculture with Animal Science from the University of Reading.

 Kim has responsibility for management of the Board’s R&D programme on meat quality and breeding.
 He has overall responsibility for the delivery of Signet Breeding Services, delivering breed evaluations for sheep and beef cattle.
-Having been at AHDB for number of years, and enjoyed a spell as AHDB Head of Research for Beef and Lamb, Kim has a broad understanding of the work across animal science, while his personal expertise is primarily in the area of carcase and meat quality.
+Having been at AHDB for a number of years, and enjoyed a spell as AHDB Head of Research for Beef and Lamb, Kim has a broad understanding of the work across animal science, while his personal expertise is primarily in the area of carcase and meat quality.

 David Wilde